richardharrington/draw/README.md

 ## License

-Licenses for Pedro's original work and also for excanvas.js (by Google) can be found in the appropriate folders.
+Licenses for Pedro Ha's original version of this app and also for excanvas.js (by Google) can be found in the appropriate folders.
 The rest is:

 (MIT License)